Mahābhūta: Sensory qualities, not substances

-While in the Theravada tradition, as well as in the earliest texts, like the Pali Canon, rūpa (matter or form) is delineated as something external, that actually exists, in some of the later schools, like the Yogacara, or "Mind Only" school, and schools heavily influenced by this school, rupa means both materiality and sensibility—it signifies, for example, a tactile object both insofar as that object is tactile and that it can be sensed.
+While in the Theravada tradition, as well as in the earliest texts, like the Pali Canon, rūpa (matter or form) is delineated as something external, that actually exists, in some of the later schools, like the Yogachara, or "Mind Only" school, and schools heavily influenced by this school, rupa means both materiality and sensibility—it signifies, for example, a tactile object both insofar as that object is tactile and that it can be sensed.
 In some of these schools, rūpa is not a materiality which can be separated or isolated from cognizance; such a non-empirical category is incongruous in the context of some schools of Mahayana and Vajrayana Buddhism.
 In the Yogacara view, rūpa is not a substratum or substance which has sensibility as a property.
 For this school, it functions as perceivable physicality and matter, or rūpa, is defined in its function; what it does, not what it is.
 As such, the four great elements are conceptual abstractions drawn from the sensorium.
 They are sensorial typologies, and are not metaphysically materialistic.
 From this perspective, they are not meant to give an account of matter as constitutive of external, mind-independent reality.
 This interpretation was hotly contested by some Madhyamaka thinkers like Chandrakirti.

-As Four Fundamental Aspects, Not Rigidly Four Elements

-Very few scholars of (virtual) meta-analysis (of Theravada Buddhism and science) adopt a broader view of the rest of Buddha's concepts about the four mahābhūtas, which leads to an idea that they should not be rigidly translated to earth or solid, water or liquid, air or gas, and fire or plasma.
-Such speculation considers them as fundamental aspects of any physical object, definitely not very parts of a touchable object.
+Many Indian philosophers of both Buddhist and non Buddhist schools also heavily criticized Yogacara thinking.